-Tropical Jammy Pie bars – my tropical version of Hummingbird High‘s jammy pie bars from her new ( and first!) cookbook “Weeknight Baking – recipes to fit into your schedule”.
-(Recipe and giveaway at the end of this post)
+Tropical Jammy Pie bars.
+Ay tropical version of Hummingbird High‘s jammy pie bars from her new ( and first!) cookbook “Weeknight Baking – recipes to fit into your schedule”.

 Fall baking season is in full swing and pie is on everyone’s mind these days.
 When I saw the Jammy Pie Bars in Hummingbird High’s baking book I knew I wanted to make them because they are essentially pie with a lot less fuss.
 I am all for less fussy pie.